Mendocino War

-The Mendocino War was a conflict between the Yuki (mainly Yuki tribes) and white settlers in Mendocino County, California between July 1859 and January 18, 1860.
+The Mendocino War was a conflict between the mainly Yuki tribes and white settlers in Mendocino County, California between July 1859 and January 18, 1860.
 It was caused by settler intrusion and slave raids on native lands and subsequent native retaliation, resulting in the deaths of hundreds of Yuki.

 In 1859, a band of locally sponsored rangers led by Walter S. Jarboe, called the Eel River Rangers, raided the countryside in an effort to remove the natives from settler territory and move them onto the Nome Cult Farm, an area near the Mendocino Indian Reservation.
 By the time the Eel River Rangers were disbanded in 1860, Jarboe and his men had killed 283 warriors, captured 292, killed countless women and children, and only suffered 5 casualties themselves in just 23 engagements.
 The bill to the state for the rangers' services amounted to $11,143.43.
 Scholars, however, state that the damage to the area and natives in particular was even higher than reported, especially given the vast number of raiding parties formed outside of the Eel River Rangers.

 Other settlers formed their own raiding parties against the natives, joining Jarboe in his mission to rid Round Valley of its native population.
 Those that survived were moved to the Nome Cult Farm, where they experienced hardships typical of the reservation system of the day.
 After the conflict, contemporaries claimed that the conflict was more of a slaughter than a war, and later historians have labeled it a genocide.

 Background

 Round Valley, located in northeastern Mendocino County in Northern California, was home to various Native American tribes.
 The most populous of these local tribes were the Yuki, whose territory was roughly 1,100 square miles.
 The Yuki were not one political people; rather, they were several autonomous groups that shared both language and culture, with each community having its own leadership.

 In 1853, California started its Indian Reservation System, which was headed by Thomas J. Henley (Superintendent of Indian Affairs), and by 1854 Round Valley was discovered by white settlers.
 Pierce Asbill, the first white man to see the territory, estimated that there were about 20,000 natives in the area at the time.
 Scholars now believe this number is a little high, but by 1856, there were 12,000 Native Americans in Round Valley.
-Although a few families moved into native territory, many of the settlers were hunters, fugitives, drifters, and the like.
+Although a few families moved into native territory, many of the settlers were rather likes of hunters, fugitives and drifters.
 In general, they were people who lived off of the land, who traveled to the area for its resources.
 In the same year, Thomas Henley sent Simmon Pena Storms to start the Nome Cult Farm.
-Originally meant to be a resting point for natives and people traveling to the Mendocino Reservation, the Nome Cult Farm grew to become a reservation of its own, occupying 5,000 acres of northern Round Valley.
+Originally meant to be a resting point for natives and people traveling to the Mendocino Indian Reservation, the Nome Cult Farm grew to become a reservation of its own, occupying 5,000 acres of northern Round Valley.
 This division of the 20,000 acre territory left over 15,000 acres for white settlement.